Product sampling has become a leading marketing tool for most CPG businesses, but few people know what makes the

 Understanding the product sampling psychology and the root of why sampling works can help businesses:

 Understanding the product sampling psychology can really help both direct-to-consumer (D2C), and in-store brands boost sales and introduce new products into the market.

-These three significant consumer insights explain precisely why a traditional or digital product sampling campaign can benefit your business and magnify the success of your brand's marketing objectives:
+These are significant consumer insights that explain precisely why a traditional or digital product sampling campaign can benefit your business and magnify the success of your brand's marketing objectives:

 1. Product sampling can change the perception of your brand

 A 2004 study published in the Journal of Retailing measured the impact of product sampling on users' perception of a brand.
 The results showed that users who sampled a product before buying it perceived the said brand as of higher quality than the brands that did not offer product sampling.

 Another 2007 study in north Africa, also concluded that running a product sampling campaign has positive effects on brand image, on both tangible and intangible metrics.
 Therefore, simply by having a product sampling campaign, you show that you are confident about your product, and it immediately puts it higher in the minds of buyers who look for good qualities.

 2. Product sampling plays on the availability heuristic

 The availability heuristic is a mental shortcut that comes in handy when we want to evaluate a topic, a concept, or a product.
 Our brains are wired to think that whatever we can recall is important, and we tend to recall what is available to us and we have experienced first hand best.

 By giving out free samples, you capitalize on this brain bias.
 Free samples make your brand available, and therefore important and memorable for buyers.
 And when buyers want to choose between different brands, they go with the one that they remember first.